Integrability in Three-Dimensional Gravity: Eigenfunction-Forced KdV Flows: Introduction

 Further insights arise from the study of Langmuir waves coupled to ion acoustic modes through the ponderomotive force, particularly in the Karpman limit, where the dynamics reduce to the so-called caviton equation \cite{kaup1992asymptotic}.
 Spectral transform techniques demonstrate that long-time evolution generically drives the system toward static reflective configurations or into states supporting permanent localized density depressions, again identifiable as cavitons, comoving with the acoustic background.
 Taken together, these results underscore a consistent picture: integrable techniques not only ensure mathematical control over nonlinear wave equations but also reveal physically robust structures, such as cavitons, that play a fundamental role in plasma dynamics and nonlinear wave propagation.

-One of the central points of our analysis is that the deformations discussed above can be naturally interpreted in terms of a ``change of slicing'' in phase space.
-In the Hamiltonian formulation of field theories, the phase space is coordinatized by the surface charge densities associated with the underlying symmetries.
-The corresponding chemical potentials then play the role of conjugate variables, and their specification determines how the system is parametrized.
-A change of slicing on phase space may thus be understood as a change of coordinates: different choices of chemical potentials correspond to different parametrizations of the same underlying phase space.
-In equilibrium situations, chemical potentials are functionals of the surface charge densities, and the freedom to exchange them with their conjugates provides a direct connection with Legendre transformations, which appear as prototypical examples of such slicing changes.
+One of the central observations of this work is that the deformations introduced above can be naturally understood as arising from different parametrizations of the same underlying phase space.
+In the Hamiltonian formulation of field theories, the phase space is coordinatized by surface charge densities associated with the asymptotic or boundary symmetries.
+Their conjugate variables are the corresponding chemical potentials, which enter the variational principle through the specification of boundary conditions and determine which quantities are held fixed at the boundary.

+It is important to clearly distinguish two conceptually distinct operations.
+The first is the choice of boundary conditions, encoded by the selection of chemical potentials as independent control variables.
+This choice defines the variational problem and, consequently, the physical theory under consideration.
+The second is a reparametrization of phase space coordinates once a consistent variational principle has been established.
+Such transformations reorganize the description of the same set of physical configurations without modifying the underlying solution space.
+From this perspective, a change of slicing should be viewed as a field-space redefinition acting within a fixed phase space structure, rather than as an change of boundary data.
+Nevertheless, an appropriate parametrization can greatly simplify the implementation and interpretation of given boundary conditions.

+In equilibrium settings, it is often convenient to regard chemical potentials as functionals of the surface charge densities.
+In this case, one may pass between dual descriptions via Legendre transformations, which provide canonical examples of phase space reparametrizations that preserve the physical content while exchanging the roles of conjugate variables.

-The relevance of this perspective in gravitational systems can be traced back to seminal work by Kijowski \cite{kijowski1997simple}, who emphasized the role of Legendre transformations in defining quasi-local quantities.
-In particular, this framework led to the celebrated Liu--Yau quasi-local mass formula \cite{Liu:2003bx}, which provides a consistent notion of energy associated with a compact spatial surface (see also \cite{Szabados:2004xxa} for a comprehensive review).
-These developments highlight that the notion of slicing in phase space is not merely a technical reformulation, but rather a structural feature of gravitational dynamics, closely tied to the definition of surface charges and their conjugate potentials.
+This viewpoint has a well-established origin in gravitational physics, notably in the work of Kijowski \cite{kijowski1997simple}, where Legendre structures were emphasized in the definition of quasi-local observables.
+This framework underlies, in particular, the construction of the Liu--Yau quasi-local mass \cite{Liu:2003bx}, which assigns a consistent energy to compact spatial surfaces, see also the review \cite{Szabados:2004xxa}.
+These developments make explicit that the definition of surface charges and their conjugate potentials is intrinsically tied to the choice of parametrization, while remaining distinct from the specification of boundary conditions themselves.